Sampaio98/Sampaio98/README.md

 ## 🚀 About Me
 Senior Backend Software Engineer with 7+ years of experience in Financial Systems Development, specializing in high-performance microservices and scalable solutions for millions of users.

-- 🔭 Currently working as Senior Backend Software Engineer
+- 🔭 Currently working as a Senior Software Backend Engineer
 - 💼 Leading development teams and designing scalable backend solutions
 - 🏦 Expert in banking systems, card features, and payment processing
+- 📍 100% Remote position

 ## 💻 Tech Stack